DarrenChanYuHao/NP_ES_EMT_Ice_Cream_Stick_Detection/README.md

 # NP_ES_EMT_Ice_Cream_Stick_Detection
-Mini Project for Emerging Mechatronics Systems - Ice Cream stick detection
+Mini Project for Emerging Mechatronics Systems course in Ngee Ann Polytechnic

+Scope of the project was ice cream stick detection using a mounted camera and emgucv computer vision library

-Form 1 is the code
+Code is done in C# and form 1 is the main code